nasser/Magic.Unity/README.md

 ---
 This repository exposes its own API into the Clojure runtime in addition to the API provided by ClojureCLR (under the `clojure.lang.*` namespaces).
 When possible, our APIs should be preferred over the ClojureCLR APIs because they take into consideration Unity-specific issues.

-The stable API is under the `Magic.Unity.Clojure` namespace.
-The experimental API is under the `Magic.Unity.Clojure.Alpha` namespace.
+The API is contained within the `Magic.Unity.Clojure` static class.

 ### `void Magic.Unity.Clojure.Require(string ns)`